What Are Disney Pressed Pennies?

 On hearing the secret phrase, the cast member would give you a penny and direct you to the Coin Press in store.
 You’d insert the penny, hit a button on the app and a ‘Mr P’ penny would be pressed and drop out of the machine.

-Whilst the Agent P attraction shut in early 2020, they will be bringing it back under a new theme ‘Ducktales Showcase Adventure’ sometime in 2021.
+Whilst the Agent P attraction shut in early 2020, they will be bringing it back under a new theme ‘Ducktales Showcase Adventure’ sometime in the near future.